USACE/cwms-data-api/docs/source/decisions/0004-versioning.rst

 `https://host/cwms-data/v2/locations`

 As additional endpoints require such a change they should be added to an existing increased version.
+For each version all required verbs *SHALL* be implemented. e.g. the new version is a complete unit of operation.

 Example: